Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-where $f$ denotes the power flow between the two buses with the positive direction indicated in Figure \ref{fig:2routes}, and we are only constraining the power flow from bus 1 to bus 2 and not the reverse direction due to the assumption that $\alpha_1 > \alpha_2$.

-\subsection{Uncongested Power Network}
+\subsubsection{Uncongested Power Network}

-It turns out that the characteristics of the GUE for this coupled network vary qualitatively depending on whether the power network is congested.
-When it is not congested at the GUE, i.e., the optimal flow $f^\star$ induced by the equilibrium travel pattern $x^\star$ satisfies $f^\star < \bar f$, it is easy to show using the optimality condition of \eqref{eq:ed:2bus} that $\lambda_1^\star = \lambda_2^\star$ and $f^\star = \rho(x_2^\star - x_1^\star)/2$.
-It follows that the charging costs of the two routes are identical and therefore it does not have an impact on travelers' route decisions.
-Consequently, similar to the results about the classical UE in transportation networks \mh{(see e.g., Theorem 1 in \citep{milchtaich2006network})}, we do not expect to observe type T-T \mh{BP} for this system.
+It turns out that the characteristics of the GUE depend on whether the power network is congested.
+When it is not congested, the charging costs of the two routes are identical and therefore it does not have an impact on travelers' route decisions.
+Consequently, similar to the results about the classical BP in taffic networks \mh{(see e.g., Theorem 1 in \cite{milchtaich2006network})}, we do not expect type T-T \mh{BP} for this system.
+Meanwhile, as the power network is uncongested, adjusting the line capacity impacts neither the power system cost nor the LMPs, and there is neither type P-T nor P-P \mh{BP}.